REVEALED: The greatest ever XV in the history of rugby… and there’s no room for Carter, O’Connell and Parisse.

 14. Jonah Lomu (New Zealand)

 The New Zealander remains the joint all-time top try scorer at the Rugby World Cup along with Bryan Habana, crossing the whitewash on 15 different occasions across the 1995 and 1999 tournaments.
+The easiest selection in a greatest ever XV.

 Originally of Tongan descent, it was Lomu who made it glamorous to be a big, bruising winger, even though his stature could have easily seen him fill in at centre or somewhere in the pack.